RUNCOM: History

 Louis Pouzin created RUNCOM for CTSS circa 1963.
-He wrote a paper in 1965 describing a design for the Multics shell which includes a brief description of RUNCOM followed by a second paper he wrote five days later describing a design for RUNCOM that added commands for control flow, conditional branching and looping.
+He released a paper in 1965 describing a design for the Multics shell which includes a brief description of RUNCOM followed by a second paper he released five days later describing a design for RUNCOM that added commands for control flow, conditional branching and looping.

 In the context of Unix-like systems, the term rc stands for the phrase "run commands".
 It is used for any file that contains startup information for a command.

 From Brian Kernighan and Dennis Ritchie:

 Tom Van Vleck, a Multics engineer, has also reminisced about the extension rc: "The idea of having the command processing shell be an ordinary slave program came from the Multics design, and a predecessor program on CTSS by Louis Pouzin called RUNCOM, the source of the '.rc' suffix on some Unix configuration files."

 This is also the origin of the name of the Plan 9 from Bell Labs shell by Tom Duff, the rc shell.
 It is called "rc" because the main job of a shell is to "run commands".

 While not historically precise, rc may also be expanded as "run control", because an rc file controls how a program runs.
 For instance, the editor Vim looks for and reads the contents of the .vimrc file to determine its initial configuration.
 In The Art of Unix Programming, Eric S. Raymond consistently refers to rc files as "run-control" files.